Bad Lieutenant: Production

 There was a lot of rewriting done on the set.
 Two other characters were cut, and my character modulated and took on more and more.
 A lot of things had to be changed and improvised.
 The vampire speech – which is crucial to the Lieutenant – was written two minutes before it was shot.
 I memorized it and did it in one take.
 The speech is important because she is acute in knowing the journey the Lieutenant makes.
 She shoots him up, sends him off, knowing of his passion, she lets him go.

 Lund avowed in an interview that she "co-directed" several scenes in the film.
 Lund also claimed that she wrote the screenplay of Bad Lieutenant alone and believed that Ferrara did not put much effort in his contributions in the film.

 According to Jonas Mekas, Lund's ex-boyfriend Edouard de Laurot was reported to have written most of the film's script.
 David Scott Milton later vouched for this claim.
 Mekas even claimed he had "scribbles and notes to prove it".

 Ferrara said in 2012 that he was using drugs during the making of the film: The director of that film needed to be using, the director and the writer—not the actors.

-The Special Edition DVD from Lion's Gate has a special feature about the pre-, during, and post-production of the film, in which Ferrara explains the screenplay's genesis, its authorship, and its original brevity.
+The Special Edition DVD from Lions Gate has a special feature about the pre-, during, and post-production of the film, in which Ferrara explains the screenplay's genesis, its authorship, and its original brevity.

-Christopher Walken was originally going to portray the titular character.
+Christopher Walken was originally going to portray the titular character, having previously worked with Ferrera on King of New York.

 Alternate versions

 Originally rated NC-17 and one of the few films to be rated thus on the basis of depictions of drug use and violence (the only other film being Comfortably Numb), the unedited cut's rating was described as being for "sexual violence, strong sexual situations and dialogue, graphic drug use".

 Blockbuster and Hollywood Video, the largest video rental companies in the United States, had a policy prohibiting the purchase and rental of NC-17 films.
 An R-rated cut was created specifically so that Blockbuster and the other retailers would rent and purchase out the film.
 The R-rated cut was described with "drug use, language, violence, and nudity".
 The scene in which the Lieutenant pulls over two young girls and masturbates in front of them is almost completely absent from the Blockbuster version.

-The original theatrical version featured the song "Signifying Rapper" by Schoolly D. The song was removed from some editions of the film's home video release, due to the unauthorized use of a re-recorded guitar riff from Led Zeppelin's "Kashmir", which the rapper did not license.
+The original theatrical version featured the song "Signifying Rapper" by Schoolly D. The song was removed from some editions of the film's home video release due to the unauthorized use of a re-recorded guitar riff from Led Zeppelin's "Kashmir", which the rapper did not license.

 Ban in Ireland

 On January 29, 1993, the film was banned in Ireland.
-Sheamus Smith, who headed the Irish Film Censor Board at the time, felt the film had a "demeaning treatment of women".
+Sheamus Smith, who headed the Irish Film Censor's Office at the time, felt the film had a "demeaning treatment of women".
 The DVD release was banned for the same reason 10 years later.